cotebarrientos/4th-milestone-project-your-argentine-shop/README.md

         USE_AWS = <True>

 20. Login in your **Stripe** account, navigate to Developers section, and get your API keys.
-Then Type your secret keys  your Heroku config vars.
+Then type your secret keys in your Heroku config vars.

         AWS_ACCESS_KEY_ID = <Your aws access key>
         AWS_SECRET_ACCESS_KEY = <Your secret aws access key>